mischavandenburg/blog/content/current/index.md

 # Reading

-Currenlty reading Eat and Run by Jurek
+Currenlty reading The Longevity Diet

 Also started reading the Polity series by Neal Asher, now reading the first book Gridlinked.